octo-technology/OpenTezos/docs/michelson/smart-contracts.md

 - the type definition of the expected argument of the entrypoint
 - the annotation (name) of the entrypoint

+> The following example is not meant to be understood yet but intends to illustrate the three parts of the smart contract.
+This example will be crystal clear after reading the [tutorial](/michelson/tutorial) section.

 The example below (Counter contract) shows a simple smart contract implementing a counter: